share/sharedb/docs/projections.md

 Once configured, the projected collection looks just like a real collection -- except documents only have the fields that have been specified.

-Operations on the projected collection work, but only a small portion of the data can be seen.
+Operations on the projected collection work, but only a small portion of the data can be seen and altered.

 ## Usage